ThiliniErandi/Effective-Lecture-Scheduling-and-Reporting-System/README.md

 # Effective-Lecture-Scheduling-and-Reporting-System
-This is mini project for my university
+This project is creating as my university mini project.

 ------
 ### Install following packages before run this project.